dangrie158/email-categorization-thesis/source/11_chapter_3.md

 One of the biggest publicly available dataset consisting of real emails is the Enron dataset (@klimt2004introducing).
 The corpus consists of 619,446 emails from 158 users.
 The inboxes contain the original folder structure that was created by the original owner of the inbox.
 However, the use of the Enron corpus for development poses some difficulties:

 - **Corpus Size**: While the corpus itself is large, the average number of messages per user is only 757 (@klimt2004introducing).
 This number drops even more when ignoring messages in folders that are meta-folders of the inbox that don't need classification.
 These folders include sent items, deleted items, and notes of the user.
 Filtering out these items, the number of messages in the complete corpus drops to 186,071.
-Since the task of folder classification is a per-user task because each user has their own way of managing their inbox, this figure is more important than the overall corpus size.
+Since the task of folder classification is a per-user task because each user has their own way of managing their inbox, the number of messages per user is more important than the overall corpus size.
 Increasing the amount of data for one user by merging in messages from other users poses the risk of contaminating the inherent sorting strategy the user used, and the algorithm needs to learn.
 Therefore, this task would require manual and careful work to preserve this structure.
 - **The Corpus is a Snapshot of a Moment**: Users tend to delete emails that contain no longer relevant information.
 This tendency can be seen by the fact that the meta-folders ```deleted_items``` contain 57,653 messages summed up over all users.
 These messages still would need classification when received.
 However, they lost their true label since the original folder can not be deduced anymore.
 Under the thesis that users tend to delete emails that no longer are relevant or contain only little information (such as short yes/no replies), the corpus is preprocessed in a way that maximizes the amount of information in each mail which may affect the classification performance in a positive way.
 However, since this preprocessing was done manually and is not available in a fully automated application, the results would be distorted.

 There are also other corpora available; however, none could be found that has a bigger or even similar size to the Enron corpus and provide a similar *real life* structure.
 The Sarah Palin email dataset (@palin2011) for example does not provide any label at all since it was digitized from printouts of the original emails.
 Therefore all structure of the original inbox is lost.